 During this first Starworks project, we identified how our new electrode housing design could potentially improve prosthesis control for adults, but we were keen to see how our device would work with child prosthesis users, as this was of course the focus of the research.
 Finding suitable willing participants is not easy, but once we had the ethical approval in place, we travelled down southwards to see a child prosthesis user and their family who had agreed to help us, so we could start work with them.
 They were absolutely lovely, and it was great to chat with them about their experiences with prostheses, and of course to take some plaster casts of the child’s residual limb, so that we could test our device on our next visit.
 We will be seeing them again for device testing and data collection on March 5th, and we are hoping to get some useful data which shows how our device can (we hope) reduce artifacts and potentially improve prosthesis control in children as well as adults.

 We have also successfully filed a patent for our new device, and we have worked with the team at Southampton University, integrating their pressure sensors within our new prosthesis electrode housing.
 These can help us to identify and record any correlations between the myoelectric signal and prosthesis control and the amount of pressure at the electrode surface.

 So all in all, things are going according to plan thus far.
 I will of course keep you updated on how our assessments go, but would like to take this opportunity to once again thank you for supporting this work, and most importantly, for helping us to help children with upper limb absence.
-Please let me know if the above is OK or if you would like the content changed in any way.

 Project lead – Professor John Head